ilastik/ilastik.github.io/documentation/multicut/multicut.md

 Commonly used superpixel algorithms, for example [SLIC](https://ieeexplore.ieee.org/document/6205760/), group pixels based on their similarity in brightness.
 This is, however, not desired here since it would result in superpixels which lie on the boundaries rather then be separated by them.
 Instead, for our use case, superpixels should group pixels based on which object they belong to.
 To achieve this, the high-contrast boundaries can be used.
 Here, the technique of choice is a *watershed*.

 The most common approach is to calculate the watershed directly on the boundary prediction.
 However, this only works if the boundary prediction perfectly separates each object from its neighbors.
 The smallest hole in the prediction can lead to merging different objects into the same superpixel.
-Obtaining a perfect edge prediction is hard in itself and is often further complicated by boundary gaps due to errors in the sample preparation procedure.
+Obtaining a perfect edge prediction is hard in itself and is often further complicated by boundary gaps due to noise or errors in the sample preparation procedure.
 Consequently, we would prefer an algorithm which is robust to boundary holes.

-This  can  be  achieved  by  performing  the  watershed  on  the  distance  transformation of the boundary prediction.
+This  can  be  achieved  by  performing  the  watershed  on  the  distance  transform of the boundary prediction.
 Similar concepts have been used for a long time to deal with missing edge information in other applications
 (for example in [here](https://www.researchgate.net/publication/230837870_The_morphological_approach_to_segmentation_The_watershed_transformation)).
-Performing the watershed on the distance transformation ensures that all gaps smaller than the object diameter are closed by the superpixels.
+Performing the watershed on the distance transform ensures that all gaps smaller than the object diameter are closed by the superpixels.
 In practice this is almost always the case, therefore high quality segmentations can be obtained  even  for  a  low  number  of superpixels.

 Our approach is further described in the Supplementary materials of [this publication](https://www.nature.com/nmeth/journal/v14/n2/full/nmeth.4151.html) and, in great detail, in [this Master thesis](https://hciweb.iwr.uni-heidelberg.de/node/6029).